How Celtics’ Jaylen Brown Can Use Disrespectful Snubs To Reach New Level

 Or as Brown would call it: business as usual.

 “It feels the same, honestly.
-I feel the same,” Brown explained.
+I feel the same,” Brown said.
 “The year before when we lost, it was kind of like the lowest of lows for me.
 I feel like it was my responsibility when we lost in Game 7 and fell short.
 And then now it feels like we won and it was the same kind of deal but just the opposite end of the spectrum. … It kind of feels weirdly, oddly enough the same.
 So I’m excited just to start the journey again.
 Could’ve used another couple of weeks but no complaints here.
 I’d rather end every season like we did last year so let’s get it going.”

 What do you think?
 Leave a comment.